Dr Adrian Danks is Associate Professor of Cinema Studies and Media.

 Bachelor of Commerce, University of Melbourne, Parkville, 1988

-Adrian is a member of the Australian Film Critics Association (affiliated with FIPRESCI).
+Adrian is a member of the Australian Film Critics Association (affiliated with FIPRESCI) and the Screen Studies Association of Australia and Aotearoa New Zealand.

 - Support for the XIIIth Biennial Conference of the Film and History Association of Australia and New Zealand and Going to the Cinema public forum..
 Funded by: Ian Potter Foundation Grant pre-2014 from (2006 to 2006)